safe-global/safe-docs/source/contracts/architecture.md

 `execTransactionAndPaySubmitter` expects all confirmations sorted by owner address.
 This is required to easily validate no confirmation duplicates exist.

-For more information the section on the [Gnosis Safe Personal Edition](./personal_edition.html).
+For more information check out the section about the [Gnosis Safe Personal Edition](./personal_edition.html).

 #### GnosisSafeTeamEdition.sol
 This version is targeted at teams where each owner is a different user.
 Each owner has to confirm a transaction by using `approveTransactionWithParameters`.
 Once the required number of owners has confirmed, the transaction can be executed via `execTransactionIfApproved`.
 If the sender of `execTransactionIfApproved` is an owner it is not necessary to confirm the transaction before.
 Furthermore this version doesn't store the nonce in the contract but for each transaction a nonce needs to be specified.

-For more information the section on the [Gnosis Safe Team Edition](./team_edition.html).
+For more information check out the section about the [Gnosis Safe Team Edition](./team_edition.html).

 ### Modules
 Modules allow to execute transactions from the Safe without the requirement of multiple signatures.
 For this Modules that have been added to a Safe can use the `execTransactionFromModule` function.
 Modules define their own requirements for execution.
 Modules need to implement their own replay protection.